Nourreddine1920/STM32-Protocols-Examples-/README.md

 > The Configuration in F103 is slightly different.
 F103 do not have the Alternate Function Registers and therefore we have to use the Control Register to configure the SPI pins

-Below is the Picture from the F103 Reference manual, suggesting the configuration for the SPI

 ```
 void GPIOConfig (void)